Sarah627/Java_miniatures/README.md

 ![screenshot](/images/image.png)

-> download and install JDK based on your os and processor acritecture set
+> download and install JDK based on your os and processor architecture set

 ### What's JDK?